MolecularAI/QSARtuna/README.md

 * **descriptors** - which molecular descriptors to use.
 * **algorithms** - which ML algorithms to use.

-Below is the example of such file
+Below is the example of such a file
-(it is also available in the source code repository).:

 ```json
 {